greentfrapp/greentfrapp.github.io/_posts/2018-08-09-social-science.md

 One of the books that changed my mind about this was Poor Economics by Abhijit Banerjee and Esther Duflo.

 <div class='note note-left'>
-	Here's a [link](https://www.youtube.com/watch?v=0zvrGiPkVcs) to the TED talk by Esther Duflo on Poor Economics.
+	Here's a <a href='https://www.youtube.com/watch?v=0zvrGiPkVcs'>link</a> to the TED talk by Esther Duflo on Poor Economics.
 </div>

 A primary theme of the book was the use of Randomized Controlled Trials (RCTs) for understanding the effects of aid measures on the poor.
 RCTs have been traditionally employed for clinical and scientific trials.
 But here Banerjee and Duflo demonstrated that RCTs could be used to shed light on the 'soft' psychological factors influencing the success of aid measures.
 It was fascinating to see how traditional scientific techniques and sociological investigations could be complementary.